tkafka/node-cli-proxy/README.md

-Node.js web frontend server-side interactive cli programs
+Node.js web frontend for interactive cli programs
 ---

 Define server-side jobs, and let users run them and interact with their stdin through web browser.